imthosea/celestialgdx/README.md

 - New texture/pixmap API (TODO write about this)
 - Scene2D is gone for now to avoid having to make other reworks work with it to compile
   - A new Kotlin-based UI system will be written to take its place when I get around to it
+- Disposable now also has isDisposed and requireNotDisposed

 ### Removed
 - SynchronousLoader / AsynchronousLoader